joujou144/JS-calendar/README.md

 # JS-calendar
+solo project using vanilla JS and pure CSS.
+No tutorials or libraries

-updates - mobile responsive
+-  mobile responsive
+-  working previous/next months arrow buttons
+-  light/dark mode switches

-Work in progress - prev/next buttons
+## Work in Progress

+- Window throttling and debouncing for dynamic twinkling stars background on mobile view currently in progress
+- May and July not rendering proper dates

 ## Demo